mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 That’s why next [there is] “explaining forgetting feeling.” *Forgetting feeling* means not exactly *forgetting*.
 This is kind of a Rinzai type (of expression). *[He laughs.]* “Enlightenment, and then next, you have to come back to the human world – but if you come back to the human world, you have lots of emotions, feelings.
 So *forget it*.”
 You know?
 You just keep standing in the Buddha’s world.
 Sharp sword!
 That’s why Rinzai is very sharp: always very vigorous and vital.

-But Dogen Zenji is a little bit different.
+But Dōgen Zenji is a little bit different.
 A little bit soft, and very realistic.
 And also very romantic. *[He chuckles.]* Not the usual romantic, but pretty romantic.
 High level of romantic. *[He chuckles, and people laugh.]* And also very realistic.

-So Dogen Zenji doesn’t scream, and [he’s] not “vigorous,” not “enthusiastic,” not “tough.”
+So Dōgen Zenji doesn’t scream, and [he’s] not “vigorous,” not “enthusiastic,” not “tough.”
 Very soft.
 But in the bottom of his life, it’s really strong vitality there, which makes his life continually going, without stop.
 But it is [a] very quiet way of life.

 So anyway, the fourth point is “explaining forgetting feelings.”